captainGeech42/zanderwork.com/www/content/about.md

 draft: false
 ---

-Zander Work is a sophomore studying Computer Science at [Oregon State University](https://www.oregonstate.edu/), focusing on security.
-He is also minoring in Asian Languages and Cultures, and Business and Entrepreneurship.
+Zander Work is a junior studying Computer Science at [Oregon State University](https://www.oregonstate.edu/), focusing on security.
+He is also minoring in Asian Languages and Cultures.
+He is a member of [Dr. Yeongjin Jang's](https://www.unexploitable.systems/) research group ([SSH Lab](https://ssh.unexploitable.systems/)), focusing on software and systems security.

 Currently, he works as Technical Intelligence Intern at [FireEye, Inc.](https://www.fireeye.com) on the Financial Crime team, analyzing malware and tracking new fincrime threats.
 Previously, he worked as a security analyst at the [Oregon Research and Teaching Security Operations Center (ORTSOC)](https://ortsoc.oregonstate.edu/) as a student team lead for network monitoring, using tools such as Zeek, Splunk, Elastic, and Nessus.